 Getting to the closest point on the route involves a return trip of 25 miles from Inverness or of 12 miles from Ullapool, both journeys being on the excellent A835.
 You could also follow the route if based in Kyle of Lochalsh, though Kyle is 36 miles away from the nearest point on the route, over some not very easy roads.

 Three excursions from the main route are suggested, all using exclusively single track roads.
-The trip out to Redpoint is 9 miles each way; the excursion past Melvaig to the Rubha Reidhe Lighthouse is 12 miles each way (some of it on extremely narrow roads); and the shorter diversion to Mellon Udrigle is 3 miles each way.
+The trip out to Redpoint is 9 miles each way; the excursion to Melvaig is 9 miles each way; and the shorter diversion to Mellon Udrigle is 3 miles each way.